 At certain times of the year here in New Zealand, in the Taupo region, small trout from the earlier spawning make their way down the rivers to Lake Taupo.
 These little fish, up to around a pound, are not too discriminating about what they chomp on.
 They provided some really fun fishing on Tenkara gear.
 Well it was fun till I found it was in fact illegal in the Taupo fishery...

 Legality and Tenkara

 I am aware that some fisheries around the world are banning Tenkara fishing, reportedly because "it is not fly-fishing".
 I am not going to get into that argument, but here in NZ (and elsewhere?)
 Tenkara is illegal in many 'fly-fishing only' waters because of the widespread description of legal fly-fishing tackle in fishing licences.
-The use of a fly-rod and reel is mandatory.
+The use of a fly-rod, fly-line and reel is mandatory.
 Moves are afoot to try and include Tenkara in fly-fishing only areas, but making changes in licences is a slow process.

 Article written by Tony Bishop